-Teeth inevitably begin to yellow with age, but a range of strategies can slow the process and may reverse it.
+Teeth can appear yellow for various reasons, but a range of strategies can slow the process and may reverse it.
 Tips range from avoiding certain foods to occasional brushing with baking soda and hydrogen peroxide.

 1. Making dietary changes

 Eliminating foods that mark the teeth can prevent further staining.
 Foods and beverages that contain tannins, such as wine and tea, can stain the teeth.
-Coffee and dark sodas and juices can also stain them.
+Coffee, dark sodas, and juices can also stain them.

 Acidic foods can make the teeth look yellow by wearing down the enamel.
 People who are concerned about the color of their teeth should avoid the excessive consumption of citrus, coffee, and soda.
 Alternatively, they should always brush their teeth after having them.